Ingrid Bergman: 1939–1949: Hollywood and stage work breakthrough

 Alfred Hitchcock's Spellbound premiered on 28 December 1945.
 In Spellbound, Bergman played Dr. Constance Petersen, a psychiatrist whose analysis could determine whether or not Dr. Anthony Edwardes, played by Gregory Peck, is guilty of murder.
-Artist Salvador Dalí was hired to create a dream sequences but much of what had been shot was cut by Selznick.
+Artist Salvador Dalí was hired to create a dream sequence but much of what had been shot was cut by Selznick.
 During the film, she had the opportunity to appear with Michael Chekhov, who was her acting coach during the 1940s.
 This would be the first of three collaborations she had with Hitchcock.

 Next, Bergman starred in Saratoga Trunk, with Gary Cooper, a film originally shot in 1943, but released on 30 March 1946.
 It was first released to the armed forces overseas.
 In deference to more timely war-themed and patriotic films, Warner Bros held back the theatrical opening in the United States.
 On 6 September premiered Hitchcock's Notorious.
 In it, Bergman played a US spy, Alicia Huberman, who had been given an assignment to infiltrate the Nazi sympathizers in South America.
 Along the way, she fell in love with her fellow spy, played by Cary Grant.
 The film also starred Claude Rains in an Oscar-nominated performance by a supporting actor.
 According to Roger Ebert, Notorious is the most elegant expression of Hitchcock's visual style.
 "Notorious is my favorite Hitchcock", he asserted.
 Writing for the BFI, Samuel Wigley called it a "perfect" film.
 Notorious was selected by the National Film Registry in 2006 as culturally and significantly important.

-On 5 October 1946, Bergman appeared in Joan of Lorraine at the Alvin Theatre in New York.
+On 5 October 1946, Bergman appeared in Joan of Lorraine, written by Maxwell Anderson as a play within a play, at the Alvin Theatre in New York.
 Tickets were fully booked for a twelve-week run.
 It was the greatest hit in New York.
 After each performance, crowds were in line to see Bergman in person.
 Newsweek called her 'Queen of the Broadway Season.'
 She reportedly received roughly $129,000 plus 15 percent of the grosses.
 The Associated Press named her "Woman of the Year".
 Gallup certified her as the most popular actress in America.